helm/charts/stable/airflow/README.md

 Refer to the `Mount a Shared Persistent Volume` section above for details on using persistent volumes.

+## Service monitor

+The service monitor is something introduced by the [CoresOS prometheus operator](https://github.com/coreos/prometheus-operator).
+To be able to expose metrics to prometheus you need install a plugin, this can be added to the docker image.
+A good one is: https://github.com/epoch8/airflow-exporter.
+This exposes dag and task based metrics from Airflow.
+For service monitor configuration see the generic [Helm chart Configuration](#helm-chart-configuration).

 ## Helm chart Configuration

 The following table lists the configurable parameters of the Airflow chart and their default values.